 - Train the next generation of experts who will be leaders in Minnesota and beyond

 - Engage in compassionate and vigorous outreach and advocacy on issues relevant to psychiatric illness, treatment, and research

-To fulfill this mission, the Department of Psychiatry offers courses and clerkships all four years of the Medical School, including a valuable third-year clerkship where medical students work directly with patients suffering from mental illnesses.
+To fulfill this mission, the Department of Psychiatry and Behavioral Sciences offers courses and clerkships all four years of the Medical School, including a valuable third-year clerkship where medical students work directly with patients suffering from mental illnesses.
 Furthermore, the department offers a General Psychiatry Residency, a Child and Adolescent Fellowship, a Geriatric Psychiatry Fellowship, and Fellowships in Addiction Psychiatry and Addiction Medicine.
 Recently, the department embarked on a new direction, with the creation of a new Forensic Psychiatry Fellowship.